BryanWilhite/Blog/presentation/entry/2020/2020-08-21-strongly-disagree-final-remarks-for-the-google-candidate-experience-survey.md

 “Think different.”
 Nah…

-I am very proud and pleased to know that having a “recognized authority” advocating for me and having skilled acting/presentation training _are_ impressive feathers in one’s team-player cap—but these not debilitatingly important to me.
+I am very proud and pleased to know that having a “recognized authority” advocating for me and having skilled acting/presentation training _are_ impressive feathers in one’s team-player cap—but these decorations are not debilitatingly important to me.
 And, so far (for the last 24 years), these are not so important to “the industry” such that I cannot find any senior-level-like software development role.

 ## related links